JetBrains/teamcity-documentation/topics/agent-cloud-profile.md

 <td>

-Instruct TeamCity to stop a cloud agent machine using this setting and the __Additional terminate condition__ options.
+Instruct TeamCity to stop a cloud agent machine using this setting and the _Additional terminate conditions_ options.
 Specify the period (in minutes) for TeamCity to wait before stopping an idle build agent.
 Leave empty for no timeout.